simplefoc/Arduino-FOC-drivers/README.md

 ### Encoders

-[AS5048A SPI driver](src/encoders/as5048a/) - SPI driver for the AMS AS5048A absolute position magnetic rotary encoder IC.
+ - [AS5048A SPI driver](src/encoders/as5048a/) - SPI driver for the AMS AS5048A absolute position magnetic rotary encoder IC.
-[AS5047 SPI driver](src/encoders/as5047/) - SPI driver for the AMS AS5047P and AS5047D absolute position magnetic rotary encoder ICs.
+ - [AS5047 SPI driver](src/encoders/as5047/) - SPI driver for the AMS AS5047P and AS5047D absolute position magnetic rotary encoder ICs.
+ - [MA730 SPI driver](src/encoders/ma730/) - SPI driver for the MPS MagAlpha MA730 absolute position magnetic rotary encoder IC.
+ - [STM32 Hardware Encoder](src/encoders/stm32hwencoder/) - Hardware timer based encoder driver for ABI type quadrature encoders.